List of Doomsday Clock characters

 Doomsday Clock is a superhero comic book limited series published by DC Comics, created by Geoff Johns, Gary Frank and Brad Anderson.
 As a direct sequel to the graphic novel Watchmen by Alan Moore, Dave Gibbons and John Higgins, this series concluded the plot established between The New 52 and DC Rebirth, featuring a massive roster of characters owned by DC Comics.

 The following is a list of characters who have appeared.

 Watchmen universe

 Crimebusters

 The Crimebusters is a superhero group that succeeds the Minutemen.
-The group was short-lived when the Keene Act that forbade non-government sanctioned superheroes was passed.
+They disbanded following the passage of the Keene Act, which forbade non-government sanctioned superheroes.